This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 The answer to that question is definitely up for debate.
-Both brands are honestly great and each have a dedicated follower base.
+Both brands are honestly great and each has a dedicated follower base.

-In this article, we’ll give our unbiased review of which is the best between Kamado Joe vs Big Green Egg by going over a high level comparison of each brand.
+In this article, we’ll give our unbiased review of which brand makes the all-around better grill by going over a high-level comparison of each brand.
 From there, we’ll get into some reviews of individual grills offered by both of these brands.

 Kamado Joe vs Big Green Egg – Brand Overviews

 Big Green Egg Overview